Attorney General William Barr decries 'serious irregularities' in Epstein's detention, vows full investigation

 Giuffre also has long claimed that Epstein forced her to have sex with Harvard law professor Alan Dershowitz.
 In the newly revealed documents, Giuffre, who was at the time labeled as “Jane Doe #3,” claimed that Epstein required her to have sexual relations with Dershowitz on numerous occasions while she was a minor.
 Giuffre claimed to have had the encounters in Florida, on private planes, in New York, New Mexico and in the U.S. Virgin Islands.

-Dershowitz has vehemently denied the allegations.
+Dershowitz has emphatically denied the allegations.

-Meanwhile, included in the hundreds of pages of documents were pages of flight logs from Epstein’s private jet.
+Meanwhile, included in the hundreds of pages of documents were flight logs from Epstein’s private jet.
 Prominent individuals who had traveled on the jet, according to those records, included Bill Gates, who flew once; former President Bill Clinton and aide Doug Band, who flew four times; President Trump, who flew once in 1997 from Palm Beach to New York; Colombian President Andres Pastrana; Dershowitz; Hyatt Hotels Chairman Tom Pritzker; Brunel; and model and talent agent Naomi Campbell, among others.

 Epstein had pleaded not guilty to sex trafficking and sex trafficking conspiracy last month in New York.
 Epstein, 66, was accused of having preyed on dozens of victims as young as 14.

-Fox News' Jake Gibson, Tamara Gitt and The Associated Press contributed to this report.
+Fox News' Jake Gibson, Robert Gearty, Tamara Gitt and Bryan Llenas and The Associated Press contributed to this report.